mevdschee/bitlocker-luks-tools/README.md

 ## Ubuntu 22.04 - LUKS

 On Linux the TPM is not used.
-The key file or passphrase is actually used to encrypt the drive (as expected).
+The key file or passphrase is enough to decrypt the drive (as expected).

 ### Configure LUKS